-Working with Humana People to People India (HPP-India), Planet Aid supports teacher training, youth education, sustainable agriculture, and health promotion programs in India.
+Working with Humana People to People India, Planet Aid supports education and health promotion programs in India.

 Teacher Training Colleges

 Total Control of the Epidemic